artemiljin/swagger-parser/README.md

 ```
 So I created a small script to parse the swagger API and produce java file content and property file content

 I know that it's just a converter between json and property.
-But as I found that people sometimes prefer to write
+But as I found people sometimes prefer to write
 such a kind of files by hand.

 ## development